thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

   -allowprivatenet
        Allow RFC1918 addresses to be relayed and connected to (default: 0)

+  -asmap=<file>
+       Specify asn mapping used for bucketing of the peers (default: ip_asn.map).
+Relative paths will be prefixed by the net-specific datadir location.

   -banscore=<n>
        Threshold for disconnecting misbehaving peers (default: 100)